 We live in a frighteningly litigious society, don’t you think?
 I’m looking at you, burglars who sue homeowners because they got injured during a B&E…and so many more!

-I’m curious if you can imagine a situation where you would want to sue your child’s elementary school.
+I’m curious if you can imagine a situation where you would want to sue your child’s elementary school or preschool.

 As you turn over possible scenarios in your mind, they’re probably all terrifying and traumatic to your child, the kind of thing you hope never will happen in real life and especially in your family.